A common question asked by new preppers is “what is EMP?”

 Electromagnetic pulse protection can be a contentious subject among preppers.
-In my experience there are two dominant views on Faraday cages, and which camp you belong to depends on wither you are a ham radio operator or not.
-I base my ideas on the training I received when I worked as a radiological emergency response planner and the FEMA document CPG 2-17.
+In my experience there are two dominant views on Faraday cages.
+Which camp you belong to depends on if you are a ham radio operator or not.
+I base my ideas on the training I received when I worked as a radiological emergency response planner.
+Additionally much of my information comes from the FEMA document CPG 2-17.

-CPG 2-17 volume I explains the science behind electromagnetic pulse and the protection needed to mitigate this threat.
-Volume II and III of the CPG series deal with the construction of protection devices, as well as showing the reader how they can harden structures against Electromagnetic Pulses.
-Unfortunately, FEMA has discontinued the series, and the books are the “holy grail” of EMP documents and are extremely hard to find.
-Personally I only have been able to acquire volume one, so this article deals only with the theory behind EMP.
+CPG 2-17 volume I explains the science behind electromagnetic pulse.
+It also discusses the protection needed to mitigate this threat.
+Volume II and III of the CPG series deal with the construction of protection devices.
+They also show the reader how they can harden structures against Electromagnetic Pulses.
+Unfortunately, FEMA has discontinued the series.
+This makes the books a “holy grail” of EMP documents.
+They are extremely hard to find.
+Personally I only have been able to acquire volume one.
+Which means this article deals only with the theory behind EMP.

 An electromagnetic pulse (EMP) is a burst of electromagnetic radiation.
 Typically we think of EMP as coming from a nuclear explosion or from the sun.
-However, these are not the only situations where you can get an EMP.
-Several types of high energy explosions as well as suddenly fluctuating magnetic fields. can produce EMP.
+However, nuclear blasts and solar ejections are not the only situations where you can get an EMP.
+Several types of high energy explosions as well as suddenly fluctuating magnetic fields. can produce a burst of electromagnetic energy.

-What you need to realize that EMP is Electromagnetic Radiation, and as such fits in the electromagnetic spectrum.
-This is the range of all possible frequencies of radiation emitted.
+What you need to realize that EMP is Electromagnetic Radiation.
+As as such a EMP fits in the electromagnetic spectrum.
+The electomagnetic spectrum spans the entire range of all possible frequencies of radiation.
 Light, heat, sound, radio waves, electricity, and radiation all fit on this spectrum.
-The spectrum is organized by frequency, with the lower frequencies to the left and the higher on the right.
+The EM spectrum is organized by frequency, with the lower frequencies to the left and the higher on the right.

 Frequency is the number of occurrences of a repeating event per unit time.
-Frequency is measured in hertz (Hz).
+Hertz (Hz) is the unit of measurement for frequency.
 1 Hz means the cycle repeats once a second.
 If a light flashes at 1 HZ then it will flash 60 times a minute.

 Not only is the spectrum organized by increasing frequency, increasing frequency corresponds with decreasing wavelength.